chrysn/aiocoap/doc/tools.rst

   and additionally serve as a playground for a more suitable Resource implementation.

-  The GUI is implemented in Gtk3 using the gbulb_ asyncio loop.
+  The GUI is implemented in Gtk3 using the gobject_ asyncio loop.

 * ``aiocoap-kivy-widget``: A similar (and smaller) widget implemented in Kivy_.